jakob-hede/audio_in_incus_lxd_lxc_container/README.md

 I have not tried Wayland, but there is this guide:
 [LXD Containers for Wayland GUI Apps](https://blog.swwomm.com/2022/08/lxd-containers-for-wayland-gui-apps.html)

-The pipewire socket does not work alone.
+> The pipewire socket does not work alone.
 It needs the pulseaudio socket as well.
 The only difference I have observed is that it allows the pipewire-utility `pw-play` to work.
 This I take to indicate that _a pipewire API-ish_ is working, and that this might enable other apps to use this API.
+That pipewire in container is dependent on pulseaudio might be due to how my host is set up.
+I do not understand the details of this.

 I struggled quite to get this working.
-Now it seems so simple ...
+Now (some of) it seems so simple ...

 Thanks to the Incus/LXD/LXC community for [helping out with this](https://discuss.linuxcontainers.org/t/audio-via-pulseaudio-inside-container/8768).